Chapter 3: Jack; Vagril 6th, 343SR; 04:30

 "Carol, wait!
 That might be its mouth!"
 Jack cried.

 "Jack come here!
 Quickly!"
-Carol called, she sounded frightened.
+Carol called as she ran further inside, she sounded worried.

 There was an abnormally large man unconscious in the narrow hallway.
-He had to have been at least eight feet tall, with a body shaped by muscles.
-His dense black hair reached past his neck.
+He had to have been at least eight feet tall, with a body shaped by muscles, and dense black hair reaching past his neck.
 All he wore was tattered black pants.
-Blood splattered the walls, however, the stains had dark purple crystals on top of them.
-Each lit a bright purple from the inside, Jack couldn't take his eyes off them.
+Blood was splattered everywhere, however, each stains had dark purple crystals on top of them.
+Each were lit a bright purple from the inside, Jack couldn't take his eyes off them.

 "I knew it, this is the mouth!
 We should go, or else we'll end up like him!"
 Jack advised, but she didn't listen.

 "The blood is dry...
 But these wounds...
 He's been burned, cut, and stabbed all over...
-This is- really bad," Carol shuddered before she placed her finger on his neck.
+This is- bad..."
+Carol shuddered before she placed her finger on his neck.
 "Wait...
 He's breathing!
 This guy's still alive...
 How!?"

 "What is this stuff?"
 Jack whispered as he analyzed the purple gem.